ecmwf/ecflow/docs/ug/glossary.rst

       It can be overriden, but must be replaced by a single character.

    ECF_NAME
       This is a generated :term:`variable`.
-It defines the path name of the task.
+It defines the path name of the :term:`task`.
 It will typically be used inside script file, referring to the corresponding task.

       .. code-block:: shell
          :caption: t1.ecf